 Liquid Rocketry Lab

 Liquid Rocketry Lab (LRL) is a team of multidisplinary North Carolina State University students.
 We are a liquid propulsion and launch vehicle systems research team whose objective is to send a liquid fueled rocket past the Kármán line.
-The vast majority of my time has been spent on the engine team as a major design owner, though I began with the team on the test stand plumbing team.
+The vast majority of my time has been spent on the engine team as lead and major design owner, although I began my time on the test stand plumbing team.

 I have continued to learn since my time as an engine team member and have reverted some of my previous design choices due to my expanding knowledge base.
 I returned the injector to stainless steel from mild steel due to the fact that we would have to plate the steel injector with nickel, which would be a dubious process at best with the geometry of the fuel manifold and the small orifices.
 I was able to source the raw material extremely cheaply which enabled the team to utilize a stainless steel injector.
 Cost is amajordriving factor behind engineering decisions on the team.
 This final version of the injector only costs the team a few hundred dollars out of pocket, which was even cheaper than the previous mild steel version.